jlortiz528/academic-kickstart/content/publication/jit/index.md

 publication: Job Market Paper
 publication_short:

-abstract: Lean production generates a tradeoff between micro stability and macro vulnerability.
-Examining public ``just-in-time" (JIT) firms, I find that JIT producers experience higher sales growth and less volatility.
-At the same time, JIT producers are more cyclical and sensitive to natural disasters.
-Motivated by these facts, I build and structurally estimate a general equilibrium model in which heterogeneous firms can adopt JIT.
-The estimated model implies that while JIT producers enjoy a 1% increase in steady state firm value, an unanticipated disaster akin to the COVID-19 shock results in a 1.6 percentage point sharper output contraction relative to a counterfactual economy with less adoption.
-With more JIT, previously lean businesses stock out more frequently and hoard now highly valuable materials, disrupting their production processes.
+abstract: Widespread adoption of minimal inventory strategies has remade supply chains and contributed to a reduction in economywide inventory holdings.
+This paper uncovers and quantifies a tradeoff between firm level gains associated with such strategies and the vulnerability that it engenders at the macro level.
+Examining just-in-time (JIT) firms, I find that JIT adopters experience higher sales and less volatility while at the same time exhibiting greater cyclicality and heightened sensitivity to natural disasters.
+I reconcile these facts in a structurally estimated general equilibrium model in which heterogeneous firms can adopt JIT.
+Relative to a counterfactual economy with less adoption, the estimated model implies that producers enjoy a 1\% increase in long run firm value.
+At the same time, an unanticipated disaster akin to the COVID-19 shock results in a 1.6 percentage point sharper output contraction.
+With more adoption, a greater number of firms "stock out" while others hoard highly valued materials, collectively disrupting production processes.

 # Summary.
 An optional shortened abstract.
 summary: Lean inventory management can be a profitable strategy, but it renders the economy more vulnerable to unanticipated shocks.
 This paper quantifies the tradeoff in a structurally estimated heterogeneous firms model.
-(Draft coming soon)

 tags:
 # - Source Themes